A new roof or replacing old

 - Another problem is weight.
 All these materials are heavier than the alternatives and require very strong support, adding to the cost of construction.
 This is particularly true for slate, which is, after all, solid stone.

 - Finally, there are aesthetic considerations.
 With clay tiles and concrete, your choice of color and appearance are very limited.
 With slate, it’s reduced to choosing between shades of grey.
 This can look very elegant on the right building in the right setting but would look extremely out-of-place on most suburban homes.

 So although clay, concrete, and slate are the most durable roofing materials, they might not necessarily right for you.

 The next question on your mind is probably; How long will alternative roofing materials last?

 This is what the NAHB has to say about the other options available:

 - Asphalt shingles – The most common roofing material in the U.S., these can be expected to last from 10 to 20 years, although products that have come on the market in recent years claim a life expectancy of up to 50 years.
 This, however, remains to be seen.

 - Architectural Asphalt – A higher-quality asphalt with an average lifespan of 30 years.

 - Wood shingles and shakes – wood roofing is high maintenance but, with the proper care and attention, should last 30 years or so.

-Of course, these are only rough estimates and, as we stated before, roofs can be influenced by many factors.
-The best thing to do when choosing your roofing materials is to consult with your contractor about what is the most appropriate for your situation and budget.
+Of course, these are only rough estimates, and, as we stated before, roofs can be influenced by many factors.
+The best thing to do when choosing your roofing materials is to consult with your contractor about what is most appropriate for your situation and budget.